FAQs for the 2023 newcomer’s platform Introducing…

 The Berin Performing Arts Festival pays a fee in the amount of the minimum fee recommended by the BFDK for the selected artists, artist groups and collectives as well as additional participants for the productions presented as part of the newcomer's platform (the fee is based on the size of the group or the number of participants).
 Costs for necessary travel and transportation may be able to be covered in exceptional cases and this require prior communication and coordination.
 In the "analog case," the cooperating venues assume the costs for the space, basic technical support, and evening services at the performances.
 Access costs can also be covered to certain amount.

 Who selects the work?

-Decisions will be announced by the end of March 2021 at the latest.
+Decisions will be announced in the middle of March 2023.

 Who organizes the festival?